Panasonic LX15 vs Leica X2

 Review summary: Panasonic LX15 vs Leica X2

 So what is the bottom line?
 Is there a clear favorite between the Panasonic LX15 and the Leica X2?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DMC-LX15:

 - More detail: Offers more megapixels (20 vs 16.1MP) with a 11% higher linear resolution.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - Broader imaging potential: Can record not only still images but also 4K/30p movies.